 The Jetboil MiniMo backpacking stove is a canister-based camping stove system that can simmer, so you can actually cook ingredients on a smaller flame, in addition to a full-on boil like Jetboil’s other personal or group stoves systems.

-The ability to simmer with reduced heat provides you with the ability to cook more complex, better tasting meals instead off pre-packaged Freezer-bag or Mountain House style food where you just add boiling water to rehydrate.
+The ability to simmer with reduced heat provides you with the ability to cook more complex, better tasting meals instead of pre-packaged Freezer-bag or Mountain House style food where you just add boiling water to rehydrate.
 Wouldn’t you rather eat spaghetti with sauce, hearty soups with fresh ingredients, or fish stew made with freshly caught trout?
 Oh yeah!

 While canister stoves with a simmering capability have been around for a long time, Jetboil’s MiniMo is the first complete stove system including a fuel-miserly cook pot with heat retention fins, integrated cap with strainer and sip lid, a canister fuel stand, measuring cup/bowl, and push button piezo ignition, so you don’t have to assemble all of these components from separate manufacturers.
-This makes the Jetboil MiniMo and excellent option if you’re a beginner backpacker and want an all-in-one cook system that is as good as one a canister-based stove system that could assemble from scratch.
+This makes the Jetboil MiniMo an excellent option if you’re a beginner backpacker and want an all-in-one cook system that is as good as one a canister-based stove system that you could assemble from scratch.

 If you’re already familiar with Jetboil’s older stove systems, here’s a quick summary of the improvements provided by the MiniMo.
 There are enough you might consider upgrading if you own an older Jetboil model.